eliabntt/GRADE-RR/README.md

 ### How to get skeletal, vertices, and SMPL information while correcting bounding boxes

-Look [here](https://github.com/eliabntt/GRADE-RR/blob/main/scripts/smpl_and_bbox.py).
+Look [here](https://github.com/eliabntt/GRADE-RR/blob/main/simulator/smpl_and_bbox.py).
 This is mainly tuned for our data.
 However, it can be easily expanded to your own dataset.

-### What did we edit
+### How to edit directly USD files

+Check the tutorial [here](https://github.com/eliabntt/GRADE-RR/blob/main/EDIT_USDS.md).
+This will help you convert USD to txt files for easy file processing.

+### Isaac's edited files

 Edited files are inside `isaac_internals`.
 The edited ones are the one that are copied by the `cp_local..` script.
 However, as per Isaac requirements, we had to include all the licenses and other files.